SeanSoraghan/Feature-Extractor/README.md

 The central bars show the real-time values of the various features, with their names at the bottom.

-#Audio settings:

-Various audio settings can be set from the bottom-left panel.
-The advanced settings contain sample rate and audio buffer size.

 #OSC Settings:

 The various audio features will be sent via OSC to the ip address which is set from the app.
 They will be sent together in an OSC bundle.